-Data from this event PUF can be merged with other 2022 MEPS HC PUFs for the purpose of appending person-level data such as demographic characteristics or health insurance coverage to each dental record.
+Data from this event PUF can be merged with other 2022 MEPS HC PUFs to append person-level data such as demographic characteristics or health insurance coverage to each home health record.

-This PUF can also be used to construct summary variables of expenditures, source of payment, and related aspects of the dental event.
-Aggregate annual person-level information on the use of dental events and other health services is provided on the MEPS 2022 Full Year Consolidated PUF (hereafter referred to as the Consolidated PUF) where each record represents a MEPS sampled person.
+This PUF can also be used to construct summary variables for expenditures, sources of payment, and related aspects of home health events for the calendar year 2022.
+Aggregate annual person-level information on the use of home health providers and other health services is provided on the Full Year 2022 Consolidated Public Use File (hereafter referred to as the Consolidated PUF), where each record represents a MEPS sampled person.